 - Format images to a base64 format

+Prepare your data for Visual AI.
 Before making predictions, convert the images you want to score to base64 format (the standard format for handling images in API calls).
 Note that when the model returns prediction results, images will return in base64 format.
-For more information, reference this example script.
-Log in to GitHub before clicking this link.
+To convert data, use DataRobot's Python package, described in the guide Preparing binary data for predictions.

 After training and deploying a Visual AI model, navigate to the deployment and access the Predictions > Prediction API tab.
 This tab provides the scripting code used to make predictions via the API.

 To configure the scripting code, select Batch as the prediction type and API Client as the interface type.